Zwirexx/Zwirexx/README.md

 </div>

 # About Me
-Hi there! 👋 I'm an 17-year-old amateur web developer from Poland with a passion for coding and computers since childhood.
+Hi there! 👋 I'm a 17-year-old amateur web developer from Poland with a passion for coding and computers since childhood.
 When I'm not coding, you'll find me playing the piano.
 Feel free to explore my projects! 😀